 There are tipping points where small increases in Positive Peace can trigger large changes in Global Peace Index scores.
 Tipping points occur for Low Levels of Corruption, as well as Equitable Distribution of Resources, Safety and Security, Sound Business Environment.

-Source: Positive Peace Report
+Source: 2018 Positive Peace Index Report

 A deterioration in the Low Levels of Corruption pillar, amongst others, can indicate that a country will decline in peacefulness.